paul-duvall/javascript_algorithms/13. where_do_i_belong/readme.txt

 This algorith was completed in relation to freeCodeCamp:
-Basic Algorithm Scripting: Where do I belong
+Basic Algorithm Scripting: Where do I belong?